 Response - Each year, the Finance office will print a general "substitute" contract for cooks, bus drivers, and paraprofessionals that the Board will approve and the Board president will sign.
 This contract will then become part of the payroll procedures manual.
+Effective for the fiscal year ending June 30, 2019, the board has adopted a policy to have contracts in place.

-Conclusion- Response accepted.
+Conclusion - Response accepted.